Note: This episode originally ran in 2014.

-A famous biologist predicts overpopulation will lead to global catastrophe.
-He writes a bestselling book and goes on the Tonight Show to make his case.
+A famous biologist, Paul Ehrlich, predicts that overpopulation will lead to global catastrophe.
+He writes a bestselling book — The Population Bomb — and goes on the Tonight Show to make his case.

-An economist disagrees.
-He thinks the biologist isn't accounting for how clever people can be, and how shortages can lead to new, more efficient ways of doing things.
+An economist, Julian Simon, disagrees.
+He thinks Ehrlich isn't accounting for how clever people can be, and how shortages can lead to new, more efficient ways of doing things.

-So the economist, Julian Simon, challenges the biologist, Paul Ehrlich, to a very public, very acrimonious, decade-long bet.
-On today's show: The story of that bet, and the ugly precedent it set.
+So Simon challenges Ehrlich to a very public, very acrimonious, decade-long bet.
+On today's show: The story of that bet, and what it tells us about the future of humanity.

 For more, see The Bet, by Yale historian Paul Sabin.
 We talk to Sabin on today's show.